Skip to content

 [

-None, # placeholder
+None, # [0] seemingly no effect

 serialize(self.trip_type.value),

-None, # placeholder
+None, # [3] seemingly no effect

 serialize(self.seat_type.value),